rgglez/webkit2png-daemon/README.md

 * You must download the [webkit2png](https://pypi.org/project/webkit2png/) Python script.
 * If you are into cloud FaaS, look [here](https://github.com/rgglez/fc-webpage-screenshot).

-## TODO

-* Use command line parameters and a configuration file.

 ## License

 Copyright (c) 2023, Rodolfo González González.